Kaus1kC0des/CVD-Dashboard/README.md

 ## Features

-1. **Consume CVE Information**: Retrieve CVE data from the NVD API and store it in a MySQL database.
+1. **Consume CVE Information**: Retrieved CVE data from the NVD API and store it in a MySQL database.
-2. **Data Cleansing & De-duplication**: Ensure data quality by applying data cleansing and de-duplication techniques.
+2. **Data Cleansing & De-duplication**: Ensured data quality by applying data cleansing and de-duplication techniques.
-3. **Periodic Synchronization**: Synchronize CVE details into the database periodically in batch mode.
+3. **Periodic Synchronization**: Synchronized CVE details into the database periodically in batch mode.
-4. **API Endpoints**: Provide APIs to read and filter CVE details by various parameters.
+4. **API Endpoints**: Provides APIs to read and filter CVE details by various parameters.
-5. **UI Visualization**: Visualize CVE data in a user-friendly interface using HTML, CSS, and JavaScript.
+5. **UI Visualization**: Visualizes CVE data in a user-friendly interface using HTML, CSS, and JavaScript.
-6. **Pagination and Sorting**: Implement server-side pagination and sorting for efficient data retrieval.
+6. **Pagination and Sorting**: Implemented server-side pagination and sorting for efficient data retrieval.
-7. **API Documentation**: Provide detailed documentation for each API operation.
+7. **API Documentation**: Provided detailed documentation for each API operation.
-8. **Unit Testing**: Write well-defined unit test cases for all functionalities.

 ## Directory Structure